daattali/beautiful-jekyll/course-descriptions/DSCI_542_comm-arg.md

+---
+title: DSCI 542
-# DSCI 542: Communication and Argumentation
+subtitle: Communication and Argumentation
+---

 ## Short Description
 Effective oral and written communication, across diverse target audiences, to facilitate understanding and decision-making.
 How to present and interpret data, with productive skepticism and an awareness of assumptions and bias.